sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_2_Answered_2.md

 Write a program to create NumPy array and get the smallest and largest element from the array and display them.

 Illustrate 2-D and 3-D array iterating with respect to numpy.

+Differentiate between lists and tuples in Python.
+How to create nested lists?
+Demonstrate how to create and print a 3-dimensional matrix with lists.

 ___